Ana06/ode/README.md

 # ODE

 Numerical analysis: solutions of ordinary differential equations with Matlab.
-Most comments are in Spanish.
+This project was developed during a university course (Numerical methods) in 2015-2016.
+Comments are in Spanish, except in [**mispracticas.m**](https://github.com/Ana06/ode/blob/master/mispracticas.m), where the comments are in English.